-- 27. ALLOWANCE FOR THE REPLACEMENT OF BUSES: The amount allocated to each county for the replacement and purchase of additional buses under Step 4 of the Public School Support Program can be expended only for the purchase of buses or the purchase of optional equipment that either enhances the utility of the bus or increases bus safety for students.
-The amount budgeted under Project Code 08Y3X, Program Function Code X2791, Object Code 741, Replacement of Buses, must be at least the amount allocated for this purpose in the final computations for the year. - 28.
-ALLOWANCE FOR FACULTY SENATES (WVC §18-5A-5 and §18-9A-9): The appropriation of funds for faculty senates is based on the number of professional instructional personnel employed.
+27. ALLOWANCE FOR FACULTY SENATES (WVC §18-5A-5 and §18-9A-9): The appropriation of funds for faculty senates is based on the number of professional instructional personnel employed.
 County boards and MCVCs are to budget the amount of funds allocated for faculty senates as revenue under Project Code 08Y4X, Revenue Source Code 03211.
-The expenditures may be budgeted under either Program/ Function Code 76351, Object Code 845, Reserve for Faculty Senates or the Program/Function and Object Codes representing the intended expenditure of the funds. - 29.
-ALLOWANCE FOR THE IMPROVEMENT OF INSTRUCTIONAL PROGRAMS (WVC §18-9A-10):
+The expenditures may be budgeted under either Program/ Function Code 76351, Object Code 845, Reserve for Faculty Senates or the Program/Function and Object Codes representing the intended expenditure of the funds.

+28. ALLOWANCE FOR THE IMPROVEMENT OF INSTRUCTIONAL PROGRAMS (WVC §18-9A-10):

-Allowance for the Improvement of Instructional Programs (WVC §18-9A-10 (1)): Budget the amount allocated to each county board for the improvement of instructional programs (Step 7a) as revenue under Project Code 01YXX, Revenue Source Code 03211, and as expenditure under the actual program/function and object codes of the intended expenditure.
-Note that county boards projecting a deficit for the current fiscal year may budget up to 50% of their Step 7a allocation for a combination of personnel and operation costs.
+Allowance for the Improvement of Instructional Programs (WVC §18-9A-10(a)(1)): Budget the amount allocated to each county board for the Improvement of Instructional Programs (Step 7a) as revenue under Project Code 01YXX, Revenue Source Code 03211, and as expenditure under the actual program/function and object codes of the intended expenditure.
+Note that county boards may budget up to 50% of their Step 7a allocation for personnel and up to 25% for alternative purposes.

-Allowance for 21st Century Technology Systems (WVC §18-9A-10 (2)): Budget the amount allocated to each county board for 21st Century Technology Systems (Step 7b) as revenue under Project Code 08Y8X, Revenue Source Code 03211 and as an expenditure under the actual program/function and object codes of the intended expenditure.
+Allowance for 21st Century Technology Systems (WVC §18-9A-10(a)(2)): Budget the amount allocated to each county board for 21st Century Technology Systems (Step 7b) as revenue under Project Code 08Y8X, Revenue Source Code 03211 and as an expenditure under the actual program/function and object codes of the intended expenditure.
+Note that county boards may budget up to 50% of their Step 7b allocation for alternative purposes.

-Allowance for Advanced Placement Programs (WVC §18-9A-10 (3)): Budget the amount allocated to each county board for advanced placement as revenue under Project Code 08Y6X, Revenue Source Code 03211, and as expenditure under the actual program/function and object codes of the intended expenditures.
+Allowance for Advanced Placement Programs (WVC §18-9A-10(a)(3)): Budget the amount allocated to each county board for Advanced Placement (Step 7c) as revenue under Project Code 08Y6X, Revenue Source Code 03211, and as expenditure under the actual program/function and object codes of the intended expenditures.